WengBingHong/2024_NYCU_Embedded-System-Design/lab_1/Readme.txt

-There might be no sudo command login as root
+There might be no sudo command plz login as root